Traffic Laws and Safety

 - There is only a single lane of traffic in the direction of travel of the moped

-- As directed by a police officer
+- Directed by a police officer

 Moped riders must have a driver's license (any class), register their vehicle and wear a helmet!
 See Mopeds.